psolin/pymkup/README.md

 ## Requirements
 - pdfrw is a library for scraping PDF data in Python and doing some other manipulaton.
-- treelib is a library to create ASCII hierarchy trees in the spaces_tree() function.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.